Windows Installer: Logical structure of packages

 A package describes the installation of one or more full products and is universally identified by a GUID.
 A product is made up of components, grouped into features.
 Windows Installer does not handle dependencies between products.

 Products

 A single, installed, working program (or set of programs) is a product.
 A product is identified by a unique GUID (the ProductCode property) providing an authoritative identity throughout the world.
 The GUID, in combination with the version number (ProductVersion property), allows for release management of the product's files and registry keys.

 A package includes the package logic and other metadata that relates to how the package executes when running.
 For example, changing an EXE file in the product may require the ProductCode or ProductVersion to be changed for the release management.
-However, merely changing or adding a launch condition (with the product remaining exactly the same as the previous version) would still require the PackageCode to change for release management of the MSI file itself.
+However, merely changing or adding a launch condition (with the product remaining exactly the same as the prior version) would still require the PackageCode to change for release management of the MSI file.